PaperMC/PaperDocs/config.md

         - Should water buckets be stackable
     - 'milk': false
         - Should milk buckets be stackable
+- 'settings.load-permissions-yml-before-plugins': true
+    - Load the servers permission.yml BEFORE plugins.
+Bukkit/Spigot behavior was after, resulting in plugins not seeing those permission in onEnable.
+Defaults to true.
+Set to false to go back to Bukkit behavior.

+- 'settings.sleep-between-chunk-saves': false
+    - Should server sleep between every chunk save.
+Will cause memory issues if you disable this.

 ## World-Specific Settings
 ###'default': - This prefix will allow you to specifiy which worlds the below settings apply to, "default" will make them apply to all worlds
 - 'verbose': true